mmistakes/minimal-mistakes/about.md

 In my professional career, I primarily focus on infrastructure and scalability.
 In the future, I can see myself working more deeply with OS and low-level hardware development.

-## Interests and Hobbies
-Science

-# Purpose of this Site
+# Purpose of This Site
 The main purpose of this website is for me to have a collection of my work.
 As I previously stated, I am self-educated, and I love to learn.
 I wanted to have a place where I could openly write about topics that are of interest to me.
-I will be having various different types of articles.
+I will be having various types of articles.
 Some will be more refined, others will be loosely structured.

 I also want people to easily be able to collaborate with people who might be interested in the things I am writing about.
 Feel free to comment about things you like, dislike, agree with, disagree with, or want further explanation on.